Sohamj70/Experiment-8/README.md

 1. Start
 2. Read the value of n
 3. Initialize a variable sum = 0
-4. Use a for loop from 1 to n\
+4. Use a for loop (for) from 1 to n
-5. Add each value to sum using sum = sum + i
+5. Add each value using sum = sum + i
-6. Display the final sum
+6. Display the final sum (print)
 7. Stop

 Algorithm 4: Accept and Display a Matrix
 1. Start
 2. Read number of rows and columns
-3. Use nested for loops to accept matrix elements
+3. Use nested for loops (for, for) to accept matrix elements
 4. Store elements in a 2D list
-5. Use nested for loops to display the matrix
+5. Use nested for loops to display the matrix (print)
 6. Stop

 Algorithm 5: Matrix Multiplication